retrotails/termradar/README.md

 - numpy

 Known issues:
-* the SVG parser is not robust enough for some SVG weirdness,.. like how "1.2.3" can be interpreted as [1.2, .3].. inkscape plain SVGs should import fine
+* the SVG parser is not robust enough for some SVG weirdness, like how "1.2.3" can be interpreted as [1.2, 0.3]. inkscape plain SVGs should import fine